conda/conda-dot-org/learn/faq.md

 If you need help with any aspect of the conda ecosystem, feel free to reach out to us via any of our online channels.

 For more information, read [How to reach us](/community/#how-to-reach-us) on the [Community](/community) page.

-## How can I start using conda?

-There are several ways to get conda on your computer.
-You can refer to the [installation guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for a step by step procedure.